 You and your supervisor will be working closely together.
 Invest time at the beginning of the relationship and make a good first impression.

-Writing Tips
+Writing tips

 Professors get dozens of emails from potential students.
 If you want to get your email noticed, you must give the professor the information they need, quickly, clearly, and professionally.

-- Use proper titles – Dr. Smith;
+- Use proper titles – ex.
+Dr. Smith

-- Keep your email short, just three paragraphs, no more than 250 words;
+- Keep your email short, just three paragraphs, no more than 250 words

-- Use complete sentences;
+- Use complete sentences

-- Use spell check.
+- Use spell check

 Dear Dr. Smith,